Rubber Plant Care: Stop Yellow Leaves & Root Rot (Ficus elastica)

 Quick Answer: Rubber Plant Care Basics

-Here’s what rubber plants need to thrive: bright, indirect light, water when the top 1–2 inches of soil are dry (typically every 7–10 days), well-draining soil, and regular leaf cleaning.
+Rubber plants need bright, indirect light, watering when the top 1–2 inches of soil are dry (typically every 7–10 days), well-draining soil, and regular leaf cleaning.
 The #1 rule?
 Rubber plants hate wet feet.
 Overwatering causes yellow leaves and root rot — the most common killer of these otherwise easy-care plants.

 Care Factor Ideal Conditions